 Dust leads to repair wear of engine components and increase fuel consumption.
 Choked exhaust ports and silencer make your engine struggle to breathe, causing poor consumption.

 - Dechoke the silencer and exhaust ports regularly as recommended by the manufacturer.

 Underinflated tyres increase rolling resistance and petrol consumption.
 Tests show that under-inflation of the tyre by 25% cause a 5% increase in fuel consumption and a 25% decrease in tyre life.

 - Watch for slow leaks.

 7. Stop Fuel Leaks

 Check your fuel tanks, carburettor and fuel lines daily for signs of leaking fuel.
 A leak of just one drop a second costs you 500 litres or precious petrol a year.

-- Shut off the fuel cock when you turn your motor off.
+- Shut off the fuel valve when you turn your motor off.

 - Keep the fuel tank cap closed tightly.